DylanKojiCheslin/twilioVideoChatMeteorExample/README.md

 run:

-meteor npm install --save babel-runtime
+meteor npm install --save babel-runtime meteor npm install --save meteor-node-stubs

+may need to install babel-runtime/meteor-node-stubs depending on your version in the meteor console will say if it needs it

 meteor npm install --save twilio

 meteor npm install --save twilio-video

-you may need to run this depending on what version of meteor you have it will say it needs it in the console

-meteor npm install --save meteor-node-stubs

 copy example-settings.json to settings.json